GGWCup Europe Ambassador Coaches

 Equal access and opportunities in sports

 This project addresses the pervasive issue of female underrepresentation in sport.
 The latest Eurobarometer* shows a general increase in inactive Europeans, and a consistent negative gap between male and female participation.
-At the recent EU Sports Forum held in Sofia the panel on “Breaking the Glass Ceiling” called for radical action to change this.
-Recognizing that current measures are insufficient and lack originality.
+At the recent EU Sports Forum held in Sofia, Bulgaria, the panel on “Breaking the Glass Ceiling” called for radical action to change this, recognizing that current measures are insufficient and lack originality.

-We want to test a radically different approach to mobilization of physical activity
+We want to test a radically different approach to the mobilization of physical activity

-Amateur women don’t have many meaningful and prestigious sports events to create positive images and stories concerning the regular shaped heroines.
+Amateur women players don’t have many meaningful and prestigious sports events to create positive images and stories concerning everyday heroines.

 We want to change the success criteria of sport-- which means changing the image of the ideal women in sport.

-Why use the all-relevant Sustainable Development Goals as our framework?
+Why use the ever relevant Sustainable Development Goals as our framework?

 We want to test the hypothesis that by nurturing a community of female coaches with specific skills and focusing on engaging women with fewer opportunities we will EXPAND our knowledge on HOW TO REVERSE the unfortunate trend towards gender and socially DETERMINED inactivity in populations.

 How sport can contribute to the SGDs through a redesign of sport by female coaches and their teams.